stevetarver/excel-as-json/README.md

     * sheet: 1 based sheet index as text - default '1'
     * isColOriented: are object values in columns with keys in column A - default false
     * omitEmptyFields: omit empty Excel fields from JSON output - default false
+    * convertTextToNumber: if text looks like a number, convert it to a number - default true
 * callback(err, data): callback for completion notification

 **NOTE** If options are not specified, defaults are used.